TieuLongPhan/MolecularClustering/README.md

-# MolecularClustering overview
+# MolecularClustering

+## Overview
+- Clustering molecules into differenet group based on molecular fingerpirnt and  Butina, K-means algorithms
+- To select diverse subset for pharmacophore modeling, docking retrospective control, or just select compounds for HTS

-## Use butina algorithm to cluster molecules
+### Use butina algorithm to cluster molecules

 ![screenshot](ScatterplotButina.png)